material-components/material-components-web/packages/mdc-select/README.md

 `mdc-select-focused-outline-color($color)` | Customizes the color of the outline of the select when focused.
 `mdc-select-hover-outline-color($color)` | Customizes the color of the outline when the select is hovered.

-> NOTE: To further customize the floating label, please see the [floating label documentation](./../mdc-floating-label/README.md).
+> _NOTE_: To further customize the floating label, please see the [floating label documentation](./../mdc-floating-label/README.md).

 ## `MDCSelect` API